-All candidates will be informed of results in a letter that will be mailed to your primary address in early March.
-We work hard to get our letters mailed as soon as we can.
+All candidates will be informed of results in an email by early March.
+We work hard to get these out as soon as we can.

-2. My friend received their acceptance letter already, does this mean I didn't get in?
+2. My friend received an acceptance email or letter already, does this mean I didn't get in?

 Our Auditions for each program happen at different times and, therefore, some results letters are sent earlier than others.

-3. I received my acceptance package, what do I do now?
+3. I received my acceptance email, what do I do now?

-Fill out the Confirmation Form (in your acceptance package) and return it to Canterbury HS as soon as possible to reserve your spot in the program.
-Please deliver, mail, fax, or email the form directly to the Arts Coordinator before the date on the Confirmation Form (900 Canterbury Ave.
-Ottawa ON K1G3A7, 613-731-5210, Derek.Eyamie@ocdsb.ca, )
+Fill out the Google Form (in your acceptance email) and submit it as soon as possible to reserve your spot in the program.
+Please submit the voluntary arts fee directly to the Arts Coordinator (900 Canterbury Ave.
+Ottawa, ON K1G 3A7).

 4. What if I’m late in returning the Confirmation Form?

-It will be assumed that accepted applicants who do not return the Confirmation Form by the specified deadline are declining our offer.
+It will be assumed that accepted applicants who do not respond to their email offer by the specified deadline are declining our offer.
 We will have no choice but to offer the space to the next candidate on the list.
 We make full effort to process the results in an efficient manner.
 We also must deal with deadlines associated with staffing and timetabling, and these are not set by Canterbury H.S.

 5. Do I have to pay to attend Canterbury?